 Perhaps you feel discouraged by the omnipresence of plastic.
 It is just everywhere and no-one seems to care about its environmental, economic, and health impacts.
 Trust me, I know how you feel.

-We recently moved from tiny The Hague to buzzling, enormous Beijing.
-The amount of plastic in Beijing is overwhelming.
+I recently moved from tiny The Hague to buzzling, enormous Beijing.
+The amount of plastic here is overwhelming.
 At first it felt like being thrown back to zero.
 It was discouraging and for a few days I simply gave up my plastic-free habits.

 |Organic vegetables at Walmart.
 All packed in plastic.
 Most non-organic fruits and vegetables are wrapped in plastic too.|